caller79/rest-parsers/README.md

 # rest-parsers
 Some simple java parsers to make REST APIs powerful and concise

+## Introduction
+This library provides some useful parsers to help constructing powerful REST APIs.
+If you are trying to solve something similar to the following problems, you may find it useful:
+* I store products in a database and want to offer an API to the frontends so they can read them by price ranges.
+* I have a table of contents of whatever kind and want to offer an API so they can be read by date, with plenty of flexibility, such as.
+    * All items created in the last 7 days.
+    * All items which will be unpublished today.
+    * All items created yesterday.

 ## Utilities included

+### Date range parser

+To be implemented...

 ### Numeric range parser

-Parse a numeric range expression into an object which can be used to construct a Predicate or an SQL clause, or compared with .
+Parse a numeric range expression into an object which can be used to construct a Predicate or an SQL clause, or compared with others.

 `MultipleNumericRange range = new NumericRangeFactory().getRangeFrom(String range)`